ezekg/sass-prof/README.md

 1. Remove the line `require "sass-prof"` from your `config.rb`

 ## Usage
-You may specify a few options within your `config.rb`, such as directing output to a log file.
+You may specify a few options within your `config.rb`, such as ignoring certain actions or directing output to a log file.

 ```ruby
 require "sass-prof"